This article provides an overview of BGP (Border Gateway Protocol) support in Azure VPN Gateways.

 Support multiple tunnels between a VNet and an on-premises site with automatic failover based on BGP

 You can establish multiple connections between your Azure VNet and your on-premises VPN devices in the same location.
 This capability provides multiple tunnels (paths) between the two networks in an active-active configuration.
-If one of the tunnels is disconnected, the corresponding routes will be withdrawn via BGP and the traffic will automatically shift to the remaining tunnels.
+If one of the tunnels is disconnected, the corresponding routes will be withdrawn via BGP and the traffic automatically shifts to the remaining tunnels.

 The following diagram shows a simple example of this highly available setup: